Asian American and Pacific Islander Artists

-This May at Mia, celebrate the exceptional historical and creative cultural contributions made by Asian American and Pacific Islander artists with videos, stories, virtual events, and more.
+Celebrate the exceptional historical and contemporary creative cultural contributions made by Asian American and Pacific Islander artists with videos, stories, and more.
 With one of the nation’s most comprehensive collections of the arts of Asia, Mia is a vibrant resource for the appreciation of Asian cultural heritage, both past and present.

 Recently, the global spread of the Covid-19 pandemic has exposed a disproportionate impact on communities of color and an escalation of racism and xenophobia against Asians and Asian Americans.
 We condemn these discriminatory beliefs and behavior and reject actions of prejudice and intolerance against any community.
 We are committed to investing our resources to deepen our understanding and appreciation of our shared humanity across differences.

 Teo Nguyen’s work invites contemplation and reflection on the Vietnamese people’s struggles toward peace and what the artist calls “the politics of worthiness.”
 In an act of reclamation that shines a light on Vietnam beyond the war, Nguyen’s photorealist paintings reference historic images by photojournalists documenting the war in Vietnam, but reimagine them without violence.